MicrosoftDocs/msteams-docs/msteams-platform/concepts/design/design-teams-app-layout-scaling.md

 ##### Don’t: Submit your app for review without testing at Teams default resolution

-Your app may not pass the submission process if there are issues at 1920 x 1080 resolution.
+Your app might not pass the submission process if there are issues at 1920 x 1080 resolution.

    :::column-end:::
 :::row-end:::